microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/_index.md

   * *myIpAddress* - Your local public IP address.
 This is used to allow remote RDP and SSH connections to the client Windows VM and AKS cluster.
   * *logAnalyticsWorkspaceName* - Unique name for the deployment log analytics workspace
   * *deploySQLMI* - Boolean that sets whether or not to deploy SQL Managed Instance, for this data controller and Azure SQL Managed Instance scenario, we will set it to _**true**_.
-  * *deployPostgreSQL* - Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this data controller and Azure SQL Managed Instance scenario only scenario, we leave it set to _**false**_.
+  * *deployPostgreSQL* - Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this data controller and Azure SQL Managed Instance scenario, we leave it set to _**false**_.
   * *kubernetesVersion* - AKS version
   * *dnsPrefix* - AKS unique DNS prefix